Speuce/Speuce.github.io/README.md

 ### Why should I use Lightweight Markup?
 In his book, Andrew Etter lists a few main reasons for one to choose Lightweight Markup over other options:
-  - It is human-readable in its raw form.
+  - It is completely human-readable in its raw/unprocessed form.
   - It doesn't require any specialized or expensive software.
   - It can be created using virtually any text editor, on any operating system
   - It works well with version control (unlike PDFs or Word documents)